 How To Help Prevent Cockroach Infestations

 Cleanliness is essential to pest management within the facility.
 This is especially important at closing.
 Cockroaches like to forage under cover of darkness and will scurry around after closing in search of food.
 Keep in mind that they will not stay around any place where food and water are not available.

 Preventing cockroach infestations begins by not allowing them access into the building.
 Inspect the building, sealing all points of entry.
 Inspect windows and screens and repair as needed.
-Caulk any cracks around windows and doors.
-Ensure that all entry doors are equipped with door sweeps.
+Caulk any cracks around windows and doors and ensure all entry doors are equipped with door sweeps.

 Leave no food out at the end of day.
 Clean tables, counters and floor thoroughly, leaving no crumbs or spills behind.
-All trash containers should be emptied and cleaned.
+Empty and clean all trash containers.
 Another thing to check for is any water faucet or water lines dripping.
 Sugar granules and food crumbs can get in cracks of the floor or counters.
 If not cleaned up, this becomes an ideal source of food for cockroaches.
 Remember to clean under all shelves and appliances.
-Finally, all food products must be placed in sealed, pest-proof containers.
+Finally, keep all food products in sealed, pest-proof containers.